AaltoSciComp/linux-shell/content/file-archive-transfer.rst

    - (*) apply ``chmod o-rwx`` to all recently found files with ``find``

- - Make a tar.gz archive of any of your directory, when done list the archive content, then learn, how how to append another file/directory to the existing archive
+ - Make a tar.gz archive of any of your directory, when done list the archive content

-   - (*) Extract only one particular file to some subdirectory from the archive
+ - Extract only one particular file to a subdirectory from the archive

- - Transfer just created archive using ``sftp``.
+ - Transfer just created archive using ``sftp`` (if still time, do the same with scp and rsync).

    - (*) Try ssh+tar combo to make transfer and archive on the fly.